HassanSherwani/Predict_travelpattern_ML/README.md

 - Notebook1 : Data Preparation i.e a data format that is suitable for the analysis.
 - Notebook2 : Exploratory data analysis for given variables and extracted features from given information.
 Additionally, Feature Selection from given dataset.
+- Notebook3: Solving issue of class imbalance and Log. classifier to provide results' comparsion.
 - Notebook4 : Addressing problem of class imbalance and inadequate evaluation metrics.

 # Module